 Race Details & Guidelines

-Date: Sunday, October 15, 2023.
-The race begins at 7 am.
+• 50K race begins at 7 am.

 Parking: There are multiple parking lots near Dornblaser Field on the corner of South and Higgins avenues.
 Please see the parking map.
 Please do not park in University of Montana housing parking lots or along Cinnabar Drive.